For signs of cervical cancer, to the surprise of many, there IS such a thing as cervical cancer signs and natural treatment.

 • 2- Use an aloe vera or acidophilus douche before bed (avoid commercial douches).

-• 3- Take a good quality multiple vitamin.
+• 3- Take a good quality multiple vitamin supplement.
 This supplement contains the required amount of folic acid necessary to help you with cervical problems.

 • 4- Take vitamin E, 400 IU daily which is also included in the daily supplement recommended here.